ocaml/ocaml.org/data/planet/reynard/ocaml-compiler-hacking-may-2017---activity-summaries.md

 <h3>Compiler Projects</h3>

 <p>KC and Mark spent some time working on DWARF support for handlers in Multicore, an issue which is scheduled for <a href="https://github.com/ocamllabs/ocaml-multicore/projects/1#card-2897910">Multicore Alpha</a>.
 They had some initial success and have a prototype implementation which backtraces through the handler stack.
-This builds on <a href="http://ocamllabs.io/doc/dwarf-debugging.html">previous work</a> that enabled the native-code OCaml compiler to emit DWARF debugging information.</p>
+This builds on <a href="http://ocamllabs.io/doc/dwarf-debugging.html - [404 Not Found]">previous work</a> that enabled the native-code OCaml compiler to emit DWARF debugging information.</p>

 <p>Stephen and Jeremy spent most of the evening discussing a workshop submission based on subtyping witnesses, and the &ldquo;hairy bits of OCaml typechecking&rdquo; related to <a href="https://github.com/ocaml/ocaml/pull/556">PR#556</a> and <a href="https://github.com/ocaml/ocaml/pull/1142">#1142</a>.</p>